Iconic Japanese bridge to shine on all year as a tourist lure

 The bridge operator will continue to run surveys, especially on the anticipated economic windfall.

-The ministry expresses understanding toward revitalizing the regional economy.
+The ministry seems understanding toward revitalizing the regional economy.
 Honshu-Shikoku Bridge Expressway aims to win approval by late February and publicize the lighting schedule after that.

 Kagawa has been struggling to develop nighttime tourist attractions to retain travelers.
 The prefecture took in 9.41 million tourists in 2018, but only 28% of them spent the night within its borders.